mlm-games/twrp_lenovo_7305x_m7_mt8765_P/README.md

 You can use the recovery name instead of <recovery.img>

-This device does not a vbmeta partition so you may have to either replace hexcode of string "verify" in boot.img to 0s or flash the disable_dm_verity_force_decrypt.zip afterwards to diable avb
+This device does not a vbmeta partition so you may have to either replace hexcode of string "verify" in boot.img to 0s or flash the disable_dm_verity_force_decrypt.zip afterwards to disable avb